 Make sure to examine your stringer regularly and check for any damage.
 There are differences in what to look for depending on the material used for your boat.

 For wooden stringers, we need to look out for any structural damage.
 One thing you should keep in mind is if you find one section with damage, there will usually be others.
 Try to be as thorough as you can especially if you’re dealing with rot, though it is recommended always to be thorough.

 The most common types of damage to look for are rot and impact damage.
 Rot is easy to spot in wooden stringers.
 For impact damage, we look for cracks or fractures in the wood.
 Don’t dismiss small fractures outright, there could be bigger damage inside that we aren’t able to assess easily.

 For fiberglass stringers, there are a couple of things to look for.
 First is structural damage, as with wooden stringers.
 However, they are bound to be different in their manifestation; we usually look for a break in the encasement.

 You should also inspect the core of your stringers.
 Those with wooden cores are easy to check for damage, and you look out for pretty much the same things as with wooden stringers.

 Once you find damaged stringers, you should assess the extent of the damage.
 Whether it’s wood or fiberglass, if the damage is contained to specific areas, they can be repaired sectionally, although boat stringer replacement is almost mandatory for wood.

 If you find damage on wooden stringers, it is best to replace the whole stringer since any damage could extend throughout its entire structure.
-Replacing stringers in a fiberglass boat, on the other hand, can be sectioned.
+On the other hand, replacing stringers in a fiberglass boat can be sectioned.

 Damaged fiberglass stringer sections can be cut out for replacement.
 After the damaged part is removed, a new core is applied then glassed with fiberglass.
 Replacing boat stringers in their entirety is avoidable if the damage is not widespread, which makes regular inspections valuable.